The UH COMD Master's Program is honored to be a step on the path of our students' journey to becoming speech-language pathologists.

 In their last semester, all graduate students who do not complete a Master’s Thesis must take a comprehensive exam, which serves as a summative assessment.
 The exam consists of multiple-choice questions regarding a series of complex clinical scenarios.
 In addition to research and ethical issues, questions probe etiology, characteristics, assessment, and treatment of a variety of communication disorders.

-Graduate students who have complaints should follow the procedures of the Department of Communication Sciences and Disorders complaint policy outlined in the current Graduate Handbook and, if needed, the ComD or College of Liberal Arts and Social Sciences grievance policies.
+Master's students who have complaints should follow the procedures of the Department of Communication Sciences and Disorders complaint policy outlined in the current Master's Handbook and, if needed, the COMD or College of Liberal Arts and Social Sciences grievance policies.

 Complaints about the program related to the Standards of Accreditation should be made in writing to the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (CAA).